lipingfangs/VAP/README.md

 **Extraction of related main and branch paths based on a certain reference genome interval*

+The bam file can be generated from vg giraffe or other similar software, which should be sorted with samtools sort and build the index.

 ```
 graphsamtools <info.file> <chromosome> <start posistion> <end posistion> <bam file> <out dir>
 ```